njmeister/prework-study-guide/README.md

 ## Usage

 To use this Prework Study Guide, you can view notes on HTML, CSS, Git, and JavaScript divided into sections.
-For suggestions on what to study first, open the Chrome DevTools
+For suggestions on what to study first, open the Chrome DevTools.

 ## Credits